Ternana Calcio

-Ternana Calcio, commonly referred to as Ternana, is an Italian football club based in Terni, Umbria.
+Ternana Calcio, commonly referred to as Ternana, is an Italian football club based in Terni, Umbria and currently compete in the Serie C.

 The club was founded in 1925 and refounded in 1993.
-In its history, Ternana has twice played in Serie A (in the 1972–73 and 1974–75 seasons) and 28 times in Serie B, where it will play during the 2021–22 season, having earned promotion from Serie C the season before.
+In its history, Ternana has twice played in Serie A (in the 1972–73 and 1974–75 seasons) and 28 times in Serie B.

 The first team from Umbria to reach Serie A, Ternana enjoys a local rivalry with Perugia.
 Ternana plays its home matches at the Stadio Libero Liberati.